sashastadler/crunge-notes/Notes/Books/Ghosts of Iron.md

 #### Other Info

 [Alphonse Steele](../Characters/PCs/Alphonse%20Steele.md) borrowed this book from [Eugine Brawnanvil](../Characters/PCs/Eugine%20Brawnanvil.md) and hates it.
+Currently in the possession of [Demerara](../Characters/NPCs/Demerara.md).